FAQs for EyeDetect, the best lie detector on the market, and IdentityDetect, the fastest way to find out if someone is lying about who they are.

 Yes.
 IdentityDetect is designed to be integrated within existing web and mobile applications.
-Depending on your needs, you can do simple branding customizations of the evaluation portal or deep integrations within your application.
+Customers can do simple branding customizations of the evaluation portal or deep integrations within applications.

 EyeDetect measures changes in the eyes and other behaviors.
 IdentityDetect measures changes in the motor nervous system.
 EyeDetect requires a special high-definition, infrared eye-tracking camera and custom software.
 IdentityDetect requires a browser or app and internet access.
 EyeDetect has numerous peer-reviewed studies on the technology.
 IdentityDetect is newer and has fewer studies.
 EyeDetect can test for a number of issues.
 IdentityDetect focuses on identity verification.
 Both have a place in credibility assessment and can be used together.